shorebirdtech/docs/docs/guides/code_push_release.md

 This will take you to the publishing overview page.
 Click "Submit for review" to submit the release for review.

-We should now see a release in the Play Store console with an "In review" status:
+You should now see a release in the Play Store console with an "In review" status:

 ![InReview](https://github.com/shorebirdtech/docs/assets/581764/4cfdc7fb-2049-4110-b1cd-da99c7a491f7)

-We will now wait for the Play Store to approve this release.
+Now you must wait for the Play Store to approve the release.

 ### Create a GitHub release

-We also want to create a GitHub release.
-For us, that looks like:
+It's recommended to create a GitHub release as well.

 1. Navigate to https://github.com/shorebirdtech/time_shift/releases.
 1. Click "Draft a new release".